AllenSH12/homestead-guide/source/contracts-and-transactions/contracts.rst

 The standard way to describe the available functions of a contract is the `ABI definition <https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI>`_.
-This object is an array which describles the call signature and return values for each available contract function.
+This object is an array which describes the call signature and return values for each available contract function.

 .. code-block:: js